lootie/KernelMatrices.jl/README.md

 # Usage

 **Unless you are planning to hack on the source code, I suggest you use git checkout on a tagged release.
-Version 0.3 is the most recent release and corresponds with the revised submission of the manuscript.** To re-create results and figures from the paper, look in the directories `./examples/paperscripts/` and `./examples/paperscripts/figures/` respectively.
+Version 0.5 is the most recent release.** To re-create results and figures from the paper (which corresponds to version 0.3, so please use that version to run this code), look in the directories `./examples/paperscripts/` and `./examples/paperscripts/figures/` respectively.

 **If you want to re-compute results from the paper and then potentially re-create the figures, please run the files from the directory they are located in.
 All of them use relative paths for